glep93/glep93/_posts/2020-01-03-how-to-beat-beth-harmon.markdown

 layout: post
 ---

-After the success of *The queen's gambit* the chess game acquired a new success.
-The web site *chess.com* offers the possibility to play with bots that play like Beth Harmon at different ages.
+After the success of *The queen's gambit* the game of chess has been rediscovered by a lot of players.
+The web-site *chess.com* offers the possibility to play with bots that play like Beth Harmon at different ages.
 To face this challenge I developed a small chess engine able to play with *chess.com* bots.

 ### The chess engine